Alaska oil tax cut opponents make final referendum push

-ANCHORAGE, Alaska (Reuters) - Opponents of a recent tax cut for Alaskan oil producers fanned out this week to collect enough signatures to ensure voters can weigh in on a battle over the future of the state’s finances and its most lucrative industry.
+ANCHORAGE, Alaska, July 10 (Reuters) - Opponents of a recent tax cut for Alaskan oil producers fanned out this week to collect enough signatures to ensure voters can weigh in on a battle over the future of the state’s finances and its most lucrative industry.

 Their proposed ballot initiative would seek to repeal the “More Alaska Production Act,” which in May scrapped a coffer-filling system championed six years ago by Sarah Palin when she was still Alaska’s populist governor, and little-known elsewhere.